soichih/sca-service-matlab1/README.md

 Each job produce rosen-sa-opt$(Process).dat file, where $(Process) is the process ID that runs from 0 to 9.

 ## Post process
+After all jobs finished, we want to gather the output data.
+The script `post-script.bash` gathers the output values and numerically sort them according to function values.

+    $ post-script.bash⋅

 ## Getting Help